-- Press the Windows key + R on your keyboard, to launch the 'Run' prompt, type "devmgmt.msc" without the quotes, and press 'enter' to launch Device Manager;
+- Press the Windows + R keys on your keyboard, to launch the Run prompt, then type "devmgmt.msc" without the quotes, and press OK:

 - Under 'Sound, video and game controllers', or 'Universal Serial Bus controllers', you should now be able to find your device.
 Right-click the device and choose 'Uninstall';